 Windows also need to be secure.
 Entering an enclosure with most primates is dangerous, so enclosures should be designed compartmentally to allow for safe cleaning.
 Enclosure design and construction should aim to minimise disease.
 However, uniform hard-ground surfaces should be avoided.

 Primates need a complex environment to make foraging and other behaviour possible.
 So, hygiene regimes for the prevention of parasites and other pathogens may depend on management practices.
 For example, a cleaning regime should be devised that balances the need for cleanliness with the need to allow animals to mark territory.

 Where cleaning may disrupt the scent-marking behaviour of a particular species, areas of the enclosure should be cleaned in rotation.

-The substrate of indoor enclosures should be cleaned and replaced on an appropriate cycle.
+The surface of indoor enclosures should be cleaned and replaced on a suitable cycle.
 Outdoor enclosures may have a natural (soil) substrate, but that may have to be replaced periodically to prevent or control the build-up of pathogens.

 Husbandry regimes should include precautions to minimise risks of disease transmission from humans to primates.

 - Primates - more about a suitable diet, health, breeding, normal behaviour